-This figure shows a comparison between the Wait’s, Dorado’s and AN-SOF’s results.
-The curves are similar to each other, but a shift along the vertical axis is observed.
-In fact, this shift can be expected because Wait’s and Dorado’s results do not take into account accurately the effect of the monopole radius.
-It is well known that the finite radius of a cylindrical antenna drastically affects the input impedance.
-Prof. Wait used a perfect sine function to approximate the monopole current distribution, which corresponds to an infinitely thin vertical wire.
-Prof. Dorado pointed out this issue an tried to fix the results by applying a correction factor, which is a function of the antenna height-to-radius ratio.
-In the case of AN-SOF, Poynting’s theorem is also used to compute the power lost in the soil and the effect of the finite radius of the antenna is calculated accurately because it uses the Exact Kernel >.
-So we can say that AN-SOF constitutes an improvement to the Dorado’s method.
+Figure 1 illustrates the increase in input resistance, ΔR, of a monopole antenna positioned above a radial wire ground screen, considering N = 20 and N = 100 radials, and an average soil condition, as a function of the screen radius.
+This figure presents a comparison among the results obtained using Wait’s, Dorado’s, and AN-SOF’s methodologies.
+The curves exhibit similarities, although a vertical shift is noticeable.
+This shift can be expected because Wait’s and Dorado’s approaches do not accurately account for the effect of the monopole radius.
+It is widely recognized that the finite radius of a cylindrical antenna significantly impacts its input impedance.
+Professor Wait approximated the monopole current distribution using a perfect sine function, corresponding to an infinitely thin vertical wire.
+Professor Dorado acknowledged this limitation and attempted to address it by applying a correction factor, which depends on the antenna’s height-to-radius ratio.
+In the case of AN-SOF, Poynting’s theorem is also utilized to compute the power lost in the soil, while accurately incorporating the effect of the finite radius of the antenna through the utilization of the Exact Kernel.
+Consequently, it can be concluded that AN-SOF represents an improvement over Dorado’s method.